 - Painted faces, stick on skin tattoos (unless linked to a school spirit event)

 - Any open-toed or open-heeled shoes, including flip-flops, crocs, slides, and sandals

 - Knee style shoes or boots with more than 12 holes for laces

-- No frayed pants/clothing with designer holes, monikers or other markings
+- No frayed/ripped pants or jeans and clothing with designer holes, symbols or other embellishments or designs

 - Low cut shirts

 - Clothing with writing/messages unless it is MCS

 - Hats, headgear or hoods during the school day (unless linked to a school spirit event)